Concussion Recovery: The Role of Photobiomodulation

 If you or a loved one is exploring photobiomodulation for concussion recovery, keep these points in mind:

-• Expectations: PBM supports healing but is not an instant cure.
-Recovery takes time and patience, and a combined therapeutic approach.
+Expectations: PBM supports healing but is not an instant cure.
+Recovery takes time and patience, along with a combined therapeutic approach.

-Photobiomodulation is at the cutting edge of concussion rehabilitation, and a staple in my concussion care protocols.
-If you would like to chat more on concussion recovery, don't hesitate to book a Get Started Call.
+Photobiomodulation is at the cutting edge of concussion rehabilitation and a staple in my concussion care protocols.
+If you would like to chat more about concussion recovery, don't hesitate to book a Get Started Call.

 Comments